LucasJK/Character-Sheet/README.md

     - auto sum
     - reset button

+- keeps track of temporary hit points

 - json(/js???) character saving
 - json(/js???)
 SRD database

+- locally saving notes (with save button, not auto save)

 Potential Feature List:

-- calculates damage dice
+- calculates damage dice for attacls/spells

+- detect class to add rage to status list

+- custom buffs

 - have option for homebrew class (custom name etc.)

 - keeps track of resistances
-- keeps track of status effects --done
-- keeps track of temporary hit points
-- keeps track of concentration spells --done

 - option to add highlight/highlight colour to specific items/attacks  ???

-- use potion button --done

 - in inventory: all purpose counter with field to fill out name of counter for each instance

 - at a glance reference material "what does Darkness do?" etc.

-- automatically updates modifiers --done

 - different themes